CodingBull-dev/Story-Bot/src/create.md

 ---
 Hey there!
 Are you ready to help our authors write the next set of amazing short stories?
 Do you want to be a part of inspiring the next generation of literary masterminds?
 Of course you do!

-We need prompt writers to populate our site, and it's a super easy gig. **All you need is a <u>GitHub account</u> and a sense of adventure**.
+We need prompt writers to populate our site, and it's a super easy gig.
 Ready to take the plunge?
 Click on the link below to get started.

 <div class="grid w-full justify-center">
     <div class="card w-full md:w-96 bg-base-100 shadow-xl image-full overflow-hidden">